Juniper/contrail/README.md

 ## Testing

+### Unit and API Server tests

-You need to run a local mysql instance running with test configuration.
+You need to run a local MySQL instance running with test configuration.

-It is expected that the root password is 'contrail123', you can set this on an existing installation from the mysql prompt as follows:
+It is expected that the root password is `contrail123`, you can set this on an existing installation from the mysql prompt as follows:

 ``` shell